Blog Customer FeedbackWhat are Release Notes? Definition, Examples & How-to Guide

 Beta releases are a critical step in product development, and their announcements serve a dual purpose:

 They detail what's included in the beta, what feedback is needed, and how users can participate.
-It's a collaborative approach to help product managers perfect the feature with end-users' help.
+It's a collaborative approach to help product owners perfect the feature with end-users' help.

 Target audience: users, developers